A Special Celebration

 We want to be your strongest supporters and trusted guides as you raise your child to know what it means to have a personal relationship with Jesus Christ.

-- Step 2: Attend the Mandatory Parent Commitment Class
+- Step 2: Parent Class on Wednesday, February 17 on Zoom

 Family Dedication Service